rui314/mold/docs/mold.md

   such as string literals or floating-point literals.

 * `-e` _symbol_, `--entry`=_symbol_:

-  Use _symbol_ as the entry point symbol instead of the default entry point symbol `_start`.
+  Use _symbol_ as the entry point symbol instead of the default entry point symbol _start.

 * `-f` _shlib_, `--auxiliary`=_shlib_:
   Set the `DT_AUXILIARY` dynamic section field to _shlib_.

 * `-h` _libname_, `--soname`=_libname_:
   Set the `DT_SONAME` dynamic section field to _libname_.
 This option is used when creating a shared object file.
 Typically, when you create `libfoo.so`, you want to pass `--soname=foo` to a linker.

 * `-l` _libname_:
   Search for `lib`_libname_`.so` or `lib`_libname_`.a` from library search paths.

 * `-m` _target_:
-  Choose a target.
+  Choose a _target_.

 * `-o` _file_, `--output`=_file_:
   Use _file_ as the output file name instead of the default name `a.out`.

 * `-r`, `--relocatable`:
   Instead of generating an executable or a shared object file, combine input object files to generate another object file that can be used as an input to a linker.

 * `--relocatable-merge-sections`:
   By default, `mold` doesn't merge input sections by name when merging input